VMM-266: Global War on Terror

 In February 2004, the HMM-266 (Rein) boarded the USS Wasp and sailed east for the Mediterranean Sea.
 They passed through the Suez Canal and debarked in April to establish a base of operations in Kandahar, Afghanistan to participate in Operation Asbury Park.
-Operation Asbury Park was extended one month, and HMM-266 (Rein) ceased combat operations on July 10, returning home on September 16, 2004.
+Operation Asbury Park was extended one month, and HMM-266 (Rein) ceased combat operations on 10 July, returning home on 16 September 2004.

-On August 7, 2005, the Fighting Griffins deployed to Al Asad, Iraq to support Operation Iraqi Freedom.
-The Fighting Griffins assumed the mission of medium lift assault support from HMM-264 at 0700HRS on August 20, 2005.
+On 7 August 2005, the Fighting Griffins deployed to Al Asad, Iraq to support Operation Iraqi Freedom.
+The Fighting Griffins assumed the mission of medium lift assault support from HMM-264 at 0700HRS on 20 August 2005.

-The squadron stood down as Marine Medium Helicopter 266 on June 15, 2006, as a CH-46E squadron and stood up as Marine Medium Tiltrotor Squadron 266 (VMM-266) on March 23, 2007.
+The squadron stood down as Marine Medium Helicopter 266 on 15 June 2006, as a CH-46E squadron and stood up as Marine Medium Tiltrotor Squadron 266 (VMM-266) on 23 March 2007.
 After VMM-263 and VMM-162, VMM-266 became the third operational Osprey unit of the Marine Corps.
 In September 2008, the squadron again deployed to Al Asad Airbase to support OIF.

 2020’s

 In late 2020, VMM-266 deployed to Spain in support of the North African Response Force, or NARF.

+In 2022, VMM-266 (REIN) deployed to Djibouti, Africa in support of Crisis Response Force Africa (CR-AF).